 - When making a big decision, sleep on it.
 The next morning things may appear different, she told me.
 And they usually do.

 - Never underestimate other people.
 Part of respecting others, bigmama was a lady who would always believe in what you thought and what you were doing.
 She knew you could do the right thing with the proper guidance and help.
 Bigmama told us to apply this idea to everyone we met.

 - Don’t take risks without evaluating the benefits.
 I loved motorcycles and dirt-track racing them was my passion for a number of years.
 Then, bigmama sat me down to talk through the reasons I was in such a dangerous sport.
 Later when I married, I discovered my wife didn’t want me even owning a motorcycle.
 Alas, I never did own one again.

-- Chose your associations carefully.
+- Chose your friends wisely.
 Bigmama said that the people around us have a power over us that can be either good or bad.
 Therefore, it is a person’s option to choose your associations in life but then we must live with the results.